MCUdude/MegaCoreX/README.md

 ## Fast IO
 For timing critical applications the standard `digitalRead()` and `digitalWrite()` functions may be too slow.
-To solve this, MegaCoreX also includes some improved variants that compiles down to a single instruction.
+To solve this, MegaCoreX also includes some improved variants that compile down to a single instruction.
 Call `digitalReadFast(myPin)` or `digitalWriteFast(mypin, state)` to use these.
 Note that in order to gain any speed improvements, the pin number has to be a constant.

 ## Pin macros
 Note that you don't have to use the digital pin numbers to refer to the pins.
-You can also use some predefined macros that maps "Arduino pins" to the port and port number.
+You can also use some predefined macros that map "Arduino pins" to the port and port number.
-Note that all my Arduino cores has these macros if you prefer to use these rather than the default Arduino pin number.
+Note that all my Arduino cores have these macros if you prefer to use these rather than the default Arduino pin number.

 ```c++
 // Use PIN_PA0 macro to refer to pin PA0 (Arduino pin 0)